amckenna41/iso3166-flags/scripts/README.md

 Note the `jquery-jvectormap-2.0.5.js` and `jquery-jvectormap-2.0.5.css` files are only required for the interactive map demo of the repo found [here](https://amckenna41.github.io/iso3166-flag-icons-website/).

 The exact purpose of each script can be seen below, as well as in the comments of each file:
-* `getAllSubdivisionFlags.py` - downloading all ISO3166-2 subdivision flags from the main subdivisions wiki (https://en.wikipedia.org/wiki/Flags_of_country_subdivisions).
+* `getAllSubdivisionFlags.py` - downloading all ISO3166-2 subdivision flags from the main subdivisions wiki (https://en.wikipedia.org/wiki/Flags_of_country_subdivisions) as well as using country's respective wiki URL's.
-* `getISO3166-2Flags.py` - download remaining ISO3166-2 subdivision flags from each countrys respecitve wiki.
 * `generateReadMe.py` - create README file for each ISO3166-2 subfolder, listing all the subdivisions per country.
 * `generateCSS.py` - create CSS files with respective CSS selectors/classes for both ISO3166-2 and ISO3166-2 flag icons.
 * `generateJSON.py` - create JSON files of flag files, their name and ISO code for both ISO3166-1 and ISO3166-2 folders.